jhlink/Unity_360VideoPlayer/Assets/Scripts/README.md

 `MasterPlayerController.queueVideoDownload(string videoFileName)`

+Note that populating the VideoCollectionManager with more than one asset does not mean that they will be downloaded immediately.
+It is the developer's responsibility to explicitly enqueue the video using the functions exposed by the MasterPlayerController class.

 - **Note** Be sure to disable the 'Play Demo' flag within the Master Player Controller script.

 The above functions only work for videos that are defined in the VideoCollectionManager script.